 Pour an inch or two of water into your saucepan, and bring it to a simmer on your stovetop.
-Add the beeswax and coconut oil to your glass or metal bowl or measuring cup, then place the bowl over the pan of simmering water.
+Add the beeswax (use the lesser amount if your warmer doesn’t generate a lot of heat) and coconut oil to your bowl or measuring cup, then place the bowl over the pan of simmering water.

 When the beeswax and coconut oil have melted completely and are well combined, remove the container from heat.

 Add your essential oils of choice to the melted wax and oil mixture.
 You can use one, two, or even three oils combined to create your perfect scent.
 The number of drops may seem high, but you’re making multiple wax melts and you don’t want the scent to be too subtle!

 Finally, stir the oils into the wax and oil mixture, then pour it into your silicone mold.
 Choose a mold with small cavities, around an inch in size, so you can fit your wax melts into smaller warmers if necessary.